 5 Discussion and Conclusions

-ערפאת המשיג את הצד הישראלי בעיקר ואת הצד הפלסטיני באמצעות תחומי המקור האלה:

-animals, trade, military, travel, supernatural, historical events, religious, the Myth of the “Few against the Many”, medicine and sport. באמצעות תחומי המקור האלה ערפאת המשיג את הצד הישראלי כך: חי באשליה ובקונספציה מוטעית כאילו אפשר להתעלם מהרשות הפלסטינית, נרתע ממימוש זכות השיבה של הפלסטינים, כובש אכזר, מערים קשיים על קידום תהליך השלום עם הפלסטינים ומטרפד כל סיכוי למימושו, לא מוכן לבצע ויתורים כואבים למען השלום, רוקם מזימה להקמת בית מקדש שלישי תחת חורבותיו של מסגד אל אקצא ומאמץ מדיניות נאצית נגד הפלסטינים. הצד הפלסטיני הומשג כך: שוחר שלום, דבק בחלומו וכמיהתו להגיע לשלום צודק עם הישראלים, בעל תעצומות נפש ויכולת יוצאת דופן לעמוד איתן מול הכובש הישראלי ולהיאבק בו, אח בוגר המודע לצורך בסיום המלחמה עם ישראל, מוכן לבצע ויתורים כואבים למען השלום,מיחס קדושה דתית במלחמתו בישראל ונלחם בגבורה מול הצד הישראלי למרות אמצעי הלחימה הדלים שברשותו.
+Arafat conceptualizes mainly the Israelis, but also the Palestinians, through the following source domains: animals, trade, military, travel, the supernatural, historical events, religion, the myth of the “few against the many”, medicine, and sport.

+Through these source domains, Arafat conceptualizes the Israelis variously as: living in an illusion and with the mistaken idea that the Palestinian Authority can be ignored; reluctant to exercise the Palestinian right to return; a cruel occupier; creating obstacles to the advancement of the peace process with the Palestinians and thwarting any chance of realizing it; unwilling to make painful concessions for the sake of peace; hatching a plot to build the Third Temple in place of the Al Aqsa Mosque on Temple Mount in Jerusalem; and of adopting a Nazi-like policy toward the Palestinians.

+The Palestinians are conceptualized variously as: seekers of peace clinging to their dreams and yearning to reach a just peace with the Israelis; possessing greatness of mind and an extraordinary ability to stand firm against the Israeli occupiers and fight against them; an elder brother aware of the need to end the war with Israel and ready to make painful concessions for the sake of peace; someone who regards the war with Israel as a religious and holy war and fights bravely against the Israelis despite the meager means of warfare at their disposal.

 Arafat’s metaphorical discourse has several prominent rhetorical characteristics.
 At times, Arafat adopts the simple-message rhetoric through the use of nature metaphors and at times he appeals to the implicit message rhetoric as when he uses Holocaust metaphors whose purpose is to indirectly compare the behavior of the Nazis toward the Jewish people during the Holocaust to that of the Israeli government toward the Palestinian people.
-The Holocaust metaphors also reflect the double message rhetoric, because through them, he identifies with the suffering of the Jewish people while at the same time indirectly criticizing its behavior through the implicit comparison to the Nazis.
+The Holocaust metaphors also reflect the double message rhetoric, because through them, he identifies with the suffering of the Jewish people while at the same time indirectly criticizing their behavior through the implicit comparison to the Nazis.
 Furthermore, Arafat utilizes the rhetoric of incorporating biblical metaphors that reflect absolute truths, the rhetoric of adopting myths that are deeply rooted in Jewish culture, as well as the rhetoric of positioning the war against Israeli occupation as a holy war.

 Arafat tends to weave metaphors into his political discourse, metaphors conveying semantic power and force are used as a rhetorical strategy that serves his message.
 Arafat sees metaphor as a positive tool for argument.
 It is worth noting that all the metaphors analyzed in this article were intended to cast a spotlight on the suffering of the Palestinian people under a policy of occupation and settlement and to emphasize that Israel does not truly desire peace but rather an ongoing occupation and the violation of the rights of the Palestinian people.
 Additionally, these metaphors emphasize that Arafat adheres to the peace process, and is fully committed to it, while Israel imposes unreasonable conditions and creates difficulties for the Palestinians, as a condition for restarting the peace process, with the goal of preventing the peace process from ever starting.

-Arafat uses metaphors relating to travel and transport, such as “a dead-end street,” “delays and obstacles,” and “a red line,” to emphasize the clearly unreasonable conditions that Israel has set for renewing the peace process with the Palestinians.
+Arafat uses metaphors relating to travel and transport, such as ‘a dead-end street,’ ‘delays and obstacles,’ and ‘a red line,’ to emphasize the clearly unreasonable conditions that Israel has set for renewing the peace process with the Palestinians.
 These conditions create disruptions and obstacles to the peace process, and stall negotiations.
 Other world leaders of great renown have used such travel metaphors to convey various messages, as in the example of Tony Blair, presented earlier.